Residential bridging loans

 Regulated advice

 The broker must assess whether the loan is suitable for your circumstances before recommending it.
-This is not optional.
-It is a regulatory requirement, and it means someone qualified has to confirm the product fits your situation before it proceeds.
+This is a regulatory requirement, not optional.

 2